AqwamCreates/DataPredict/docs/API/AqwamCustomModels/QueuedReinforcementNeuralNetwork.md

 # [API Reference](../../API.md) - [Models](../Models.md) - [NeuralNetwork](../Models/NeuralNetwork.md) - QueuedReinforcementNeuralNetwork

 A Queued Reinforcement Neural Network is a neural network has the capability of reinforcing and back propogate through time.
-This model can be considered as a cousine of Recurrent Neural Networks.
+This model can be considered as a cousin of Recurrent Neural Networks.

+It was first discovered by Aqwam and does not exists in any literature.

 ```
 NeuralNetwork:startQueuedReinforcement(rewardValue, punishValue, showPredictedLabel, showIdleWarning, showWaitingForLabelWarning): coroutine, coroutine, coroutine